mahomaddah/ApplicationPublish/README.md

 # ApplicationPublish
-This is a repo for bin publish files
+This is a repo for bin publish files: